ubilabs/react-geosuggest/README.md

   border-width: 0;
 }
 ```
 The above class is added whenever the suggestion list needs to be hidden.
-Like when user selects the item from the list or when the user triggers `blur` event on the input.
+This occurs when the user selects an item from the list or when the user triggers the `blur` event on the input.

 ## Contributing

 Issues and pull requests are welcome!
 Please read the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md) before starting to work on a PR.

 ## License